 Properties of Triclinic Crystals

-You can characterise the triclinic crystals by unequal symmetry axes and inner structure organised in trapeziums.
-They are unique, beautiful and have fascinating properties.
+You can characterize the triclinic crystals by unequal symmetry axes and inner structure organized in trapeziums.
+They are unique, beautiful, and have fascinating properties.
 Mentioned below is a list of them.

-The crystals of the triclinic system are harmonising and integrating.
+The crystals of the triclinic system are harmonizing and integrating.

 Many of the crystals in the triclinic system have distinct to perfect cleavage - that is, a mineral's tendency to break along atomic planes of weakness—for example, kyanite, talc, turquoise, etc.

 The Refractive Index of minerals in the triclinic crystal system is very different due to the variance in how tightly packed their lattice structures are.
 The one thing that they do have in common is that if you rotate the stone on a refractometer, the upper and lower values of the RI will move.
 This phenomenon happens because the stones are doubly refractive and are what we call biaxial.
 Biaxial stones have no two optical axes that are the same, and thus, light travels along the three axes at different speeds.
 The different speeds give a different RI value.
 The different values are reflected in the moving RI value on the refractometer as the stone turns.

 Dispersion is the ability of a gemstone material to split light into the colors of the visible spectrum.
 Triclinic crystals like albite, anorthite, analcime, chabazite, kyanite, microcline, and rhodonite have weak to no dispersion at all.
 Other minerals like axinite, babingtonite, pectolite, and turquoise have strong dispersion.